fatih/sicp/solutions/chapter1.md

          (product term (next a) next b))))
 ```

+This is the same as the `sum` procedure with two changes:

+1. Instead of returning `0` we return `1` for the consequent result of the if
+   predicate.
+This is important because multiplying something with `0` at the
+   end would yield a wrong result.
+2. Instead of adding the `(term a)`, we multiply it.

 An example usage of a procedure calculating the products of a given range would
 be: